-The superstructure is in satisfactory condition due to localized occurrences of minor section losses on the girder webs and flanges, which have been arrested by the recent repainting.
+The superstructure is in satisfactory condition due to localized occurrences of minor section losses on the girder webs and flanges, which have been arrested by paint.

 The deck and superstructure are in very good condition.

 The approach roadway (west only) and substructure are in good condition.